sudheerj/reactjs-interview-questions/README.md

     </tbody>
     ```

-    You can't iterate using `for` loop:
+    But you can't iterate using `for` loop:

     ```jsx harmony
     <tbody>